apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_templates.rst

 #.
 Click Register template.
    The Register template dialog box is displayed.

 #.
+From ACS 4.16 onwards, CloudStack will support automatic registration of systemVM
+   templates, if not done prior initiating upgrade.
+However, the usual upgrade process continues to be supported.
+To register the system VM template do the following:

-In the Register template dialog box, specify the following values
-   (do not change these):
+   In the Register template dialog box, specify the following values (do not change these):

    .. cssclass:: table-striped table-bordered table-hover